New Examples of Translating Solitons in Generalised Robertson-Walker Geometries: Grim Reapers

 \begin{itemize} \item For $\star=II$, there are three cases: \begin{enumerate} \item If $c_{1}^{II} < -c^2n^2$, then there is a point where $\beta^{II}_{\pm}$ blows up.
 By Remark \ref{rem:constantsign} and Lemma \ref{lemma:minmax}, $f$ has a maximum. \item If $-c^2n^2 < c_{1}^{II} < 0$, then $\beta^{II}_{\pm}$ doesn't blow up in finite time.
 And, as in the case $c_{1}^{II}>0$, if $f'(s_0) > 0$ (resp. $f'(s_0) < 0$), we have that the domain of $f$ is of the form $(-\infty, k)$ (resp. $(k, \infty)$), with $\abs{k} < \infty $.
 This means that these solutions blow up to $0$ in finite time. \item If $c_{1}^{II} = -c^2n^2$, then $\beta^{II}_{\pm}$ has a finite limit in $\pi/2c$.
 This gives us a monotonic solution that blows up to $\pi/2c$, and is the \textit{last} one to do so. \begin{proof} An elementary calculation shows that

 Recall Remark \ref{rem:constantsign} to deduce the claim on $f$. \end{proof} \end{enumerate}

-\item For $\star=III$, we know that space-like solutions are globally defined, as they cannot blow up in finite time because, by Lemma \ref{lemma:uniqueness}, they are bounded by the light-like solutions, which are well-defined everywhere.
+\item For $\star=III$, we know that spacelike solutions are globally defined, as they cannot blow up in finite time because, by Lemma \ref{lemma:uniqueness}, they are bounded by the lightlike solutions, which are well-defined everywhere.
 But the corresponding $\beta$ blows up in finite time, which corresponds to $f$ having a critical point (Lemma \ref{lemma:critical point}).
-Therefore, by Remark \ref{rem:constantsign}, all space-like solutions will have an absolute minimum (Lemma \ref{lemma:minmax}), and tend asymptotically to $0$ (Lemma \ref{lemma:limits}). \end{itemize}
+Therefore, by Remark \ref{rem:constantsign}, all spacelike solutions will have an absolute minimum (Lemma \ref{lemma:minmax}), and tend asymptotically to $0$ (Lemma \ref{lemma:limits}). \end{itemize}

 We summarise the classification we have obtained in the following theorem, and illustrate it in figures \ref{fig:typeII} and \ref{fig:typeIII}.
+Note that the solutions $f$ to \eqref{eq:ode_grim_reapers} can be extended to maps $N\supseteq P\times L'\ni (p,s)\mapsto f(s)$, similarly to the classical Grim Reapers in $\mathbb{R}^3$.

 \begin{thmm} Let $n \geq 1$, $(P,g_P)$ an $n$-dimensional Riemannian manifold, and $\left( N = P \times \mathbb{R} , \, g_N = g_P + \diff s^2 \right)$.
 Given $\star \in \{II,III\}$, define $X_{\star} = b_{\star}(t) \, \partial_t$ a conformal Killing vector field on $\mathcal{RW} \left( N,g_N, I_{\star}, b_{\star} \right)$.
 Then, the $X_{\star}$-solitons which are graphs of functions of the form